SuperbTUM/real-time-ReID-tracking/README.md

 We need to reconsider the work critically.
 The generated images may help with the pre-training of the re-id backbone when the baseline is weak.
 But now the mAP could easily reach 0.9+, the GAN enhancement should not work well.

 The training of the re-id backbone is naive.
-Still I want a light backbone.
-Without re-ranking, the classification accuracy for training set reached 78.8% in 25 epochs in merged models and ~72% in separated models in 15 epochs respectively.
+Still I want a light backbone, but it seems that it is hard to optimize ResNet18.
+I should try ResNet34 or DLA34 instead.
+The classification accuracy for training set reached 99%+ after 25 epochs in merged models.
 I checked the tricks of SE block as well as NLA (non-local attention) and don't know which one is better.
 Note that the loss weight assignment and margin setting are tricky.